 A unique opportunity to gain in-depth knowledge of the museum sector.

-Future curators is a unique and exciting project which offers trainees the opportunity to spend a total of 18 months at two UK museums where they gain in-depth knowledge of the museum sector and an accredited diploma in curatorship.
+Future Curators was a unique and exciting work-based training initiative at the British Museum and at partner museums across the UK.
+From 2011-2015 a total of 15 trainees undertook an 18-month placement, gaining in-depth knowledge of the museum sector and an accredited diploma in curatorship.

 Partner museums in the UK